The Complexity of Matching Games: A Survey: Background

 \subsection{Cooperative Game Theory}

-A \emph{(cooperative) game} is a pair $(N,v)$, where $N$ is a set of $n$ \emph{players} (agents) and $v: 2^N\to \R_+$ is a \emph{value function} with $v(\emptyset) = 0$.
-A {\it coalition} is a subset of~$N$.
+A \emph{(cooperative) game} is a pair $(N,v)$, where {$N=\{1,\dots,|N|\}$} is a set of \emph{players} (agents) and $v: 2^N\to \R_+$ is a \emph{value function} {(or \emph{chacteristic function})} with $v(\emptyset) = 0$; {{here, $R_+$ denotes the set of non-negative real numbers.} A {\it coalition} is a subset of~$N$.
 For a coalition $S\subseteq N$, the value $v(S)$ describes the joint profit or costs if the players in $S$ collaborate with each other.
 In line with the type of game we consider in this survey, we let $v$ be a profit function in the remainder of the paper.
 Then, assuming that $v(N)$ is maximum over all partitions of $N$, the central problem is how to keep the {\it grand coalition} $N$ stable by distributing the {\it total value} $v(N)$ amongst the players of $N$ in a fair way.

-An {\it allocation} for a game $(N,v)$ is a vector $x \in \R^N$ with $x(N) = v(N)$ (here, for $S\subseteq N$, we write $x(S)=\sum_{i\in S}x_i$).
-A {\it solution concept} prescribes a set of ``fair'' allocations for every game.
+An {\it allocation} {(or {\it pre-imputation})} for a game $(N,v)$ is a vector $x \in \R^N$ with $x(N) = v(N)${;} here, for $S\subseteq N$, we write $x(S)=\sum_{i\in S}x_i$.
+A {\it solution concept} prescribes a set of allocations for every game.
 Each solution concept has its own fairness properties and computational complexities; the choice of a certain solution concept depends on context.
-In this survey we focus on computational complexity aspects.
+In this survey we focus on computational complexity aspects {of solution concepts}.

-The {\it core} is the best-known solution concept.
+The {\it core} {was formally introduced by \citeA{Gi59} and} is the best-known solution concept.
 It consists of all allocations $x \in \R^N$ with $x(S)\geq v(S)$ for every $S\subseteq N$.
-Core allocations ensure stability, as no group of players has any incentive to leave~$N$.
+Core allocations {(that is, allocations that belong to the core)} ensure stability, as no group of players has any incentive to leave {the grand coalition}~$N$.
 However, the core of a game might be empty.
 In Section~\ref{s-mg} we illustrate by an example that this may happen even for matching games with only three players.

 Should the core be empty we might seek for an allocation $x$ that satisfies all core constraints ``as much as possible'' by solving the following linear program: